yizhuoyang/AV-PedAware/README.md

 Some of the newly collected data with 8 mic array can be download from this [link](https://pan.baidu.com/s/1VzQnecSW_UPeBkFju6Zf9A?pwd=2024)

 ## Tutorial
 A tutorial is added to show the general workflow of the network with detailed explanation.
+Can be found in Tutorial for AVped.ipynb

 ## Train
 ```bash